Bookkeeping and accounting - do the two terms sound synonymous to you?

 - Establishing different accounts

-- Assist in the preparation of the financial reports by collecting, analyzing, and summarizing accounting information
+- Assist in preparing financial reports by collecting, analyzing, and summarizing accounting information.

 - Developing a system to account for financial transactions by establishing a chart of accounts